Even young kids can learn the value of work. Here are a few ways young elementary school-age kids can make money.

 “Right now?”
 I asked, bewildered.

 I pointed out the obvious – that she was unlikely to get many customers at this time of day and in this weather – but she didn’t care.

-Instead, she headed to the fridge and discovered we didn’t have any lemons but we did have 6 limes.
-Still determined, she got my husband help her slice the limes, juice them, add sugar and water to a pitcher, and get her set up outside.
+Instead, she headed to the fridge and discovered we didn’t have any lemons but did have 6 limes.
+Still determined, she got my husband to help her slice the limes, juice them, add sugar and water to a pitcher, and get her set up outside.

 She sat there for about an hour, commissioned her older sister to make signs which were hung around our yard, and in the end, my daughter had three customers – two dog walkers and a 3-year-old who was visiting her grandparents across the street.